Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: LC-ECOC

 \subsection{Layered Clustering-Based Approach}

-The layered clustering-based approach \cite{rahman2011novel} was proposed as a classifier ensemble approach.
-It incorporates the diversity by manipulating the training examples.
-Specifically, it first splits the training examples to several non-overlapping regions by clustering, where the classification problem in each region is further solved by a classifier.
-The classifiers in all regions group a super-classifier.
+The layered clustering-based approach \cite{rahman2011novel} is an ensemble learning method that manipulates training examples for enlarging diversity.
+Specifically, it first splits training examples to several non-overlapping regions by clustering, where the classification problem in each region is further solved by a classifier.
+The classifiers in all regions group to a super-classifier.
 Then, it repeats the above procedure several times.
 Each independent repeat forms a layer of super-classifier.
 All layers of super-classifiers vote for a test example.

 This method contains two complementary properties.
-The first property is that the clustering-based approach can identify overlapping patterns that are hard to differentiate, so that we can get a high accuracy classifier in each layer.
+First, the clustering-based approach can identify overlapping patterns that are hard to differentiate, so that the classifier in each layer may achieve a high accuracy.
 But the clustering-based approach do not include any mechanism to incorporate diversity.
-The second property is that the layered approach uses the mechanism of bagging and boosting to achieve diversities between the super-classifiers for the weakness of the first property.
-This layered structure, as has been analyzed in \cite[page 2]{dietterich2000ensemble}, will improve the discriminability of a classifier ensemble on a binary-class problem.
+Second, the layered approach uses the mechanism of bagging to achieve diversities between the super-classifiers.
+This layered structure, as proved in \cite[page 2]{dietterich2000ensemble} (an article appeared before \cite{rahman2011novel}), will improve the discriminability of a classifier ensemble on a given binary-class problem.